 My thesis at the University of Chicago in 1997 was on the link between oil price shocks and expropriation.
 After I graduated, I submitted the thesis to an academic journal, but it was rejected.

 I have had the belated satisfaction of being proved right by history (even if my theory was, as one peer reviewer noted, “underdeveloped”).
 In the 2000’s, oil prices shot up.
 Just as I had predicted, countries once again engaged in expropriation.

 In 2005, as oil prices were beginning to rise (prices were at $60 per barrel at the time; they would rise to more than $100 a barrel), I wrote an editorial predicting what was in fact about to happen, based on my earlier research.

 When economists from Niall Ferguson to Martin Wolf were saying that the Eurozone would come apart, in 2011 I was giving public speeches explaining why it would stay together.
 (I am less proud of my hairstyle at that time.
-If only I could go back in time to give myself fashion advice.)
+If only I could go back in time to force my younger self to get a haircut.)

 More recently, I was again right on Grexit when most economists were wrong.

 That said, I put my money where my mouth was, investing in Greece just before the EU bailout decision, and so far, despite the decision of Greece to stay in, this investment has utterly failed to pay off for me (mostly due to movements in the dollar).